 For the most part, credit card providers won’t allow you to directly pay off one card with another.
-However, there are options that provide a more indirect route.
-Taking out a cash advance on one card to pay down the balance on another card is just one example.
-Opting for a balance transfer is another.
+But, you can take a more indirect route.
+For instance, you could take out a cash advance on one card to pay down the balance on another card.
+Or, opt for a balance transfer, which is what they’re designed for.
 The question is, are either of these options the right choice for you?

 Your credit card statement will likely list a number of ways to pay your monthly bill.
 You could set up a direct debit, so that each payment is automatically taken from your bank account.
 Or, you could arrange to pay your bill manually, arranging the transfer over the phone, online, or in some cases, in branch.
 You may also be able to pay at the Post Office, or via BPAY.